AJ-Holzer/AJ-Module/README.md

 This project is licensed under the MIT License - see the "LICENSE" file for details.

 ## Installation:
-Just start the "install-pgk.bat" file and let the magic do its stuff.\n OR\n
-Get the newer version with ´pip install aj-module´
+Just start the "install-pgk.bat" file and let the magic do its stuff. <= OR => Get the newer version with ´pip install aj-module´